 With this certificate you will advance your program measurement skills and knowledge.
 Gain an in-depth understanding of program evaluation by investigating the principal methodologies of research and evaluation: quantitative, qualitative, and mixed methods.
 In addition, develop skills for collecting and analyzing data to solve problems, assist in strategic decision-making, and improve programs and organizations.

-- MNM 8065 Data Analytics and Decision Making - MNM 8090 Program Evaluation and Assessment
+- MNM 8065 Data Analytics and Decision Making - MNM 8090 Program Evaluation foundation in understanding the dynamics of working with others and managing change, to aligning goals and objectives for common purpose.

 Operational Change Management Certificate